Chri692u/FileTransfer/README.md

 # FileTransfer
-make all
-Run server, then run client
-use help command for a list of commands
+make all -> run server -> run client -> use help command for a list of commands